On compact exceptional objects in derived module categories: Lengths of compact exceptional objects

-where $P$ is a finitely generated projective $A$-module.
-It is easy to see that $P^{\bullet}$ is minimal if and only if every differential map $d_i: P^i \rightarrow P^{i+1}$ sends $P^i$ into the radical of $P^{i+1}$.
-Moreover, an object $X \in D^b(A)$ is \textit{compact} (that is, the functor $\Hom_{D^b(A)} (X, -)$ commutes with small coproduct) if and only if it is quasi-isomorphic to a unique (up to isomorphism) minimal perfect complex in $K^b(_AP)$.
+where $P \in \additive (_AA)$.
+It is easy to see that $\PP$ is minimal if and only if every differential map $d_i: P^i \rightarrow P^{i+1}$ sends $P^i$ into the radical of $P^{i+1}$.
+An object $X$ is \textit{compact} (that is, the functor $\Hom_{\D} (X, -)$ commutes with small coproducts) if and only if it is quasi-isomorphic to a minimal perfect complex $\PP \in \K$ (which is unique up to isomorphism), and if and only if its length is finite.
+To calculate its length, we first choose a minimal perfect complex $\PP \in \K$ quasi-isomorphic to $X$, and let $r$ and $s$ be the degrees of the first and the last nonzero terms in this complex.
+Then $l(X) = l(\PP) = s - r +1$.

-Let $X$ be a compact object in $D^b(A)$.
-To define its length, we first choose a minimal perfect complex $P^{\bullet} \in K^b(_AP)$ quasi-isomorphic to $X$, and let $r$ and $s$ be the degrees of the first and the last nonzero terms in this complex.
-Then we define the length $l(X) = l(P^{\bullet})$ to be $s - r +1$.\footnote{Note that the length we defined here is slightly different from that defined in \cite{HZ}.
-The length defined here counts terms between the first and the last nonzero terms, whereas the authors of \cite{HZ} defines the length of $X$ to be $s-r$, counting the number of differential maps between the first and the last nonzero terms.} Since every compact object in $D^b(A)$ is quasi-isomorphic to a unique minimal perfect complex, its length is well defined.

-Recall an algebra $A$ is \textit{derived equivalent to} another algebra $\Gamma$ if the bounded derived category $D^b(A)$ is triangulated equivalent to $D^b(\Gamma)$.
-By Rickard's theorem (see \cite{Rickard1, Rickard2}, or \cite{Holm2} for left modules), $A$ is derived equivalent to $\Gamma$ if and only if there is some object $T \in K^b(_AP)$ which is \textit{exceptional} (or \textit{rigid}), i.e., $\Hom _{K^b(_AP)} (T, T[n]) = 0$ for $n \neq 0$, and generates $K^b(_AP)$, such that $\Gamma$ is isomorphic to the opposite algebra of $\End_{D^b(A)} (T)$.
-An object $X \in D^b(A)$ is called a \textit{tilting complex} if it is quasi-isomorphic to some $T \in K^b(_AP)$ satisfying the above conditions.

-Rickard's theorem laid the foundation for classifying algebras up to derived equivalence.
-Indeed, to find all algebras derived equivalent to a given algebra $A$, it is enough to construct all \textit{basic} tilting complexes $T \in K^b (_AP)$; that is, indecomposable summands in $T$ are pairwise non-isomorphic.
-It was pointed out in \cite{AR} that Corollary 9 of \cite{HS1} implies that there are at most countably many tilting complexes in $D^b(A)$ up to isomorphism and degree shift.
-In \cite{Rickard3} Rickard describes a way to construct infinitely many tilting complexes whose endomorphism algebras lie in different Morita equivalence classes.
-These results motivate us to consider algebras which has only finitely many tilting complexes up to isomorphism and degree shift.
-Of course, if this is true, the lengths of tilting complexes in $D^b(A)$ must be bounded.

-The following preliminary observation tells us that finiteness of lengths of indecomposable compact exceptional objects implies finiteness of lengths of tilting complexes.